-Students who are under 18 or who have a guardian must have permission from a parent or guardian to leave campus.

-Students over 18, who are their own guardian, will follow the guidelines set forth for off campus travel and will sign appropriate waivers.
+- Students are allowed to leave campus with an adult in moderation but time off campus cannot interfere with student completion of homework or participation in Residential Life programming to teach skills. - Students who are under 18 or who have a guardian must have permission from a parent or guardian to leave campus. - Students over 18, who are their own guardian, will follow the guidelines set forth for off campus travel and will sign appropriate waivers.

-TRANSPORTATION SERVICES
+Transportation Services